tideflow-io/tideflow-docs/docs/services-pdf.md

 The PDF service allows you to generate & fill PDF files that you can use in your workflows.

-It's being rewritten in favout of pupetter.
+It's being rewritten in favour of puppeteer.
 Follow the progress on [tideflow/issues/6](https://github.com/tideflow-io/tideflow/issues/6)